 Prioritize Your Search for College Scholarships

 Posted April 19, 2024, 10:06 am byMany parents believe college scholarships are a scam.
 Their high school students work hard, apply and never win anything.
-They are frustrated, discouraged and feel the promise of scholarships is a pipe-dream.
+They are frustrated and discouraged and feel the promise of scholarships is a pipe dream.
 You may have been there yourself, asking the same question: Are scholarships worth the effort?

-With all the tasks related to college admissions, why devote valuable time to researching scholarships, especially when it appears the odds are stacked against winning?
+With all the tasks related to college admissions, why devote valuable time to researching scholarships, especially when the odds appear stacked against winning?
 Here’s why:

 Thousands of scholarships go unclaimed every year.